 Every once in a while, the ocean turns the color of blood and scores of dead fish rise to the surface.
-The phenomenon might look like a biblical plague, but the culprit isn’t God’s wrath; it’s just algae.
+The phenomenon might look like a biblical plague, but the source is far more mundane.
+It’s just algae.

 Red tides, also called harmful algal blooms, occur when there’s a sudden population boom among specific kinds of algae, which in enormous quantities become visible to the naked eye.
 Not all harmful algal blooms are red; some are blue, green, brown, or even purple.
 They occur all over the world.
 In the Gulf of Mexico, the culprit behind red tides washing onto coastlines from Texas to Florida is usually a type of microscopic algae called Karenia brevis.
 It produces a toxic compound that affects the central nervous system of fish, sea turtles, manatees, and dolphins, often with fatal results.
 In addition to generating the neurotoxin, K. brevis can become airborne and cause symptoms in humans like coughing, skin irritation, and watery eyes [PDF].
 Not all algae blooms produce toxins that harm humans or animals, however.